Quplet/Qu-Enchantments/readme.md

 If you want to use this mod for a modpack, I've put in some features to allow for more compatibility between the functionality of my mod and others that add enchantments.

 Corrupted enchantments are sorted by categories based on their effect.
-Right now there are only four that do anything:
+Right now there are only five that do anything:
 `Damage`, `Aspect`, `Walker`, `Thorns`, `Mining Tool Drop` and `Rune`.

 You can add or edit what enchantments fall under which category by changing the .json files in `data/qu-enchantments/tags/enchantment/`.